theletterf/english-lang/README.md

 Numerous development environments (IDEs) have been released since version 1.0.
 The most common editors for English are Word and Docs, although programs can still be written in WordPerfect, Vi, and emacs.
 English is unique in that it can be coded on almost any medium capable of supporting scratches and marks, such as paper, stone, or clay.

 There are millions of English libraries available.
 You can look for the closest in Google Maps.

+## Community

+The English community is vibrant, with more than 150 distributions available.
+For a complete list of forks see [List of dialects](https://en.wikipedia.org/wiki/List_of_dialects_of_English).